lihigolan/WIX-ISS/README.md

 The output generated file is attached, you can delete, it will be created/updated every run, as well as the tables and the procedures.

+In the output file - appearance col is my addition (the daily avg per city)

 ## Dependencies:
 packages I used (need to be (pip/pip3) install for run the program):